Peace in South Asia not possible without resolution of Kashmir issue: Qureshi | Law-Order

 - Pakistan

-Pakistan's Foreign Minister Shah Mahmood Qureshi said on Tuesday that peace in South Asia was not possible without the resolution of the Kashmir issue.
+Pakistan Foreign Minister Shah Mahmood Qureshi on Tuesday raked up the Kashmir issue at a multilateral meeting in Kazakhstan, saying that sustainable peace in South Asia was not possible without the resolution of the ''core dispute'' with India.

 Qureshi made the remarks while addressing the 6th Ministerial Meeting of the Conference on Interaction and Confidence Building Measures in Asia (CICA) through a video statement.
-The meeting was hosted by the current CICA Chair, Kazakhstan, in Nur-Sultan.
+The meeting was hosted by the current CICA Chair, Kazakhstan.

-He ''underscored that sustainable peace in South Asia would remain elusive until and unless the core dispute of Jammu and Kashmir is resolved in accordance with the resolutions of the UN Security Council and the wishes of the Kashmiri people,'' according to Foreign Office.
+Qureshi ''underscored that sustainable peace in South Asia would remain elusive until and unless the core dispute of Jammu and Kashmir is resolved in accordance with the resolutions of the UN Security Council and the wishes of the Kashmiri people,'' according to the Foreign Office here.

+India has repeatedly told Pakistan that Jammu and Kashmir ''was, is and shall forever'' remain an integral part of the country.
+It has also advised Pakistan to accept the reality and stop all anti-India propaganda.

+India has told Pakistan that it desires normal neighbourly relations with Islamabad in an environment free of terror, hostility and violence.
+India has said the onus is on Pakistan to create an environment free of terror and hostility.

 He lauded CICA’s role in providing an invaluable platform for promoting peace, security and development on the Asian continent through dialogue and cooperation.